stuart-knock/myth2kodi/doc/CONFIGURE.md

 `KODIUpdate` -- Whether to ask KODI to Update library upon Successful move job.
 `KODIClean` -- Whether to ask KODI to cleanup its library.
-You can also create the directory `/var/www/myth2kodi-rss` and point Kodi at it to have recently added recordings to the RSS feed scrolling across the bottom of Kodi.
+You can also create the directory `/var/www/myth2kodi-rss` and point Kodi at it to have recently added recordings show up in the RSS feed scrolling across the bottom of Kodi.

 ######Desktop: